 The Radius Vision

-We don’t think it is too much to ask, but we know how much work it takes to find the best quality farms and products.
+We don’t think it is too much to ask, but we know how much work it takes to find the best quality local farms and packaged products.
 We do that work for you.
-We prioritize sourcing from farms that strive towards regenerative practices — holistic soil care, pastured livestock, low or no till fields, cover crops, compost fertilizer, crop rotations, water management, and an overall appreciation for the interconnected ecosystem of soil health, water, livestock, and plants.
+We prioritize sourcing from farms that strive towards regenerative practices to raise livestock and produce — holistic soil care, pastured livestock, low or no till fields, cover crops, compost fertilizer, crop rotations, water management, and an overall appreciation for the interconnected ecosystem of soil health, water, livestock, and plants.
+We prioritize sourcing from dry goods companies that take ingredient quality as seriously as we do — no seed oils, artificial ingredients, or GMOs.
+This is what it takes to heal the American food system.

 Finally, it is important to us that Radius does not preach any diet dogma.
 Whether you follow vegan, carnivore, paleo, keto, plant-based, or any other diet variation, you are welcome here and you will find great products for you.
 We are committed to finding the best version of the foods you love, not telling you what foods to love.
 Every body is different.
 Do what is right for you.